MathisWellmann/lfest-rs/README.md

 ### Features:
 Some of the most notable features include:
-- :moneybag: Fixed point arithmetic using [fpdec](https://github.com/mamrhein/fpdec.rs) crate, for super fast and precise numeric calculations.
+- :currency_exchange: Fixed point arithmetic using [fpdec](https://github.com/mamrhein/fpdec.rs) crate, for super fast and precise numeric calculations.
 - :brain: Use of [newtype pattern](https://doc.rust-lang.org/book/ch19-04-advanced-types.html) to enforce the correct function IO.
 Examples include `BaseCurrency`, `QuoteCurrency`, `Fee` and `Leverage`.
 This makes it impossible to mistakenly input for example a `USD` denoted value into a function that expects a `BTC` denoted value.
-- :flex: Flexible market data integration through the `MarketUpdate` type and associated macros.
+- :satellite: Flexible market data integration through the `MarketUpdate` type and associated macros.
 - :chart: Integrated performance tracking.
 Use the existing `FullTrack` or implement your own using the `AccountTracker` trait.
-- :check: Broad test coverage, to get closer to ensured correctness.
+- :heavy_check_mark: Broad test coverage, to get closer to ensured correctness.
 - :mag: Auditable due to its small and consice codebase. < 8k LOC

 ### Order Types